letsencrypt/acme-spec/draft-barnes-acme.md

 If the server is willing to proceed, it builds a pending authorization object from the initial authorization object submitted by the client.

 * "identifier" the identifier submitted by the client.
-* "key": the key used to verify the client's JWS request (i.e., the contents of the "jwk" field in the JWS header)
 * "status": SHOULD be "pending" (MAY be omitted)
 * "challenges" and "combinations": As selected by the server's policy for this identifier
 * The "expires" field MUST be absent.